 Strawberry Tree Arbutus unedo 15-25 feet tall 15-25 feet wide Evergreen Hardy to 20 degrees Dark green leaves and reddish bark.
 White bell flowers in late fall become yellow, orange, and red edible fruits.
 Fruits are seedy but sweet.
-'Okame' Flowering Cherry Prunus 'Okame' Weeping Flowering Cherry trees have pink or white flowers and add a unique weeping look 15-25 feet tall 15-20 feet wide Deciduous Hardy to 0 degrees Green leaves emerge after amazing display of rosy-pink spring flowers.
+Needs protection from deer until lowest branches are at least 4 feet high (out of their reach) 'Okame' Flowering Cherry Prunus 'Okame' 15-25 feet tall 15-20 feet wide Deciduous Hardy to 0 degrees Green leaves emerge after amazing display of rosy-pink spring flowers.
 Leaves turn yellow-orange-red for fall.
 Red-bronze bark more vibrant in winter.
-May produce some fruit with age.
-Paul's Scarlet Hawthorn Crataegus laevigata 'Paul's Scarlet' 18-25 feet tall 15-20 feet wide Deciduous Hardy to minus 30 degrees Rose-red flowers in mid to late spring.
+Needs protection from deer until lowest branches are at least 4 feet high (out of their reach) Paul's Scarlet Hawthorn Crataegus laevigata 'Paul's Scarlet' 18-25 feet tall 15-20 feet wide Deciduous Hardy to minus 30 degrees Rose-red flowers in mid to late spring.
 Flowers become bright red berries that hang on through winter, adding color when there are no leaves.
-Olive Tree Olea 20-25 feet tall 15-20 feet wide Evergreen Hardy to 20 degrees Slow-growing tree can be fruitless or fruiting.
+Needs protection from deer until lowest branches are at least 4 feet high (out of their reach) Olive Tree Olea 20-25 feet tall 15-20 feet wide Evergreen Hardy to 20 degrees Slow-growing tree can be fruitless or fruiting.
 Silvery-green leaves.
 Creamy white flowers that become green fruits which mature to black.
+Needs protection from deer until lowest branches are at least 4 feet high (out of their reach)

 Shantung Maple Acer truncatum 20-25 feet tall 15-20 feet wide Deciduous Hardy to minus 30 degrees Foliage emerges with reddish color, changes to dark green.
 In fall, the foliage gets lovely shades of yellow.
-Redbud Tree Cercis canadensis 20-30 feet tall 20-30 feet wide Deciduous Hardy to 0 degrees Heart-shaped leaves turn bright yellow in fall.
+Needs protection from deer until lowest branches are at least 4 feet high (out of their reach) Redbud Tree Cercis canadensis 20-30 feet tall 20-30 feet wide Deciduous Hardy to 0 degrees Heart-shaped leaves turn bright yellow in fall.
 Tight clusters of flowers all over the stems and branches in spring.
 Flowers may be pink, purple, or white; leaves may be green or red.
-Bradford Pear Pyrus calleryana 30-40 feet tall 20-30 feet spread Deciduous Hardy to 0 degrees Showy white flowers in spring.
+Needs protection from deer until lowest branches are at least 4 feet high (out of their reach) Bradford Pear Pyrus calleryana 30-40 feet tall 20-30 feet spread Deciduous Hardy to 0 degrees Showy white flowers in spring.
 Green leaves turn yellow to red to purple in fall.
 Some years flowers may have pungent smell.
+Needs protection from deer until lowest branches are at least 4 feet high (out of their reach)